uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using an accessor to the buffer within a SYCL kernel.

-With the oneDPL iterators defined below and any custom-defined iterator types, individual rules are defined for when they are indirectly device accessible.
+For the oneDPL iterators defined below and any custom-defined iterator types, individual rules define when they are indirectly device accessible as expressed by the `is_indirectly_device_accessible` type trait.
 These iterators may be composed of a mix of buffer position objects, random access iterators, or other oneDPL or custom iterators.
-When such a type is indirectly accessible and used in oneDPL algorithms with a ``device_policy``, it must not add unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using the components directly within a SYCL kernel.
+When such a type is indirectly device accessible and used in oneDPL algorithms with a ``device_policy``, it must not add unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using the components directly within a SYCL kernel.

 Indirect Device Accessibility Type Trait
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^